ccfontes-code-tests/twitter-hashtags/README.md

 - support getting all the user's timeline tweet history (just getting 200 now)

 ## Development

-### Development
-The command below will open a repl and continuously run the tests.
+The command below will open a repl and continuously run the tests everytime a source or test file is saved.

+    lein repl

 Type (reset) to reload all namespaces.

-    lein repl